mjhouse/website/content/posts/tariffs-2025-4-4.md

 and so on.
 At some point, we reach economic bedrock and it becomes impossible to continue this series of moves.

 Take semiconductors, a vital part of most modern electronic devices (including cars), as an example.
-92% of the manufacturing capability for these chips [is located in Taiwan](https://www.usitc.gov/publications/332/working_papers/us_exposure_to_the_taiwanese_semiconductor_industry_11-21-2023_508.pdf), which was just hit with a 32% tariff on imports into the United States.
+92% of the global manufacturing capability for these chips [is located in Taiwan](https://www.usitc.gov/publications/332/working_papers/us_exposure_to_the_taiwanese_semiconductor_industry_11-21-2023_508.pdf), which was just hit with a 32% tariff on imports into the United States.
 These chips are made from proprietary designs using proprietary techniques, are sold globally, and were never based in the US to begin with.
 They will not move their production to the US and reproducing that manufacturing capability in the US would take years (if not a decade or more) to do;